etghcircle/ETGH/README.md

 ./gradlew wasmJsBrowserRun
 ```

-You'll need a PostgreSQL instance running and a Cloudinary account for media hosting.
+You'll need a MongoDB instance running and a Cloudinary account for media hosting.
 Add your credentials to a local `.env` file (never commit this):

 ```
 DATABASE_URL=